Way back a gazillion and some odd years ago, I wrote a review of the Needlework System 4 stand and frame clamp.

 If you’re looking for the Needlework System 4 stand, you can check out the manufacturer’s website here, where you’ll find a store locator.
 They are sold through many fine needlework shops in the US and Canada.
 If you have a local needlework shop that carries the stand, you should stop by and try it out, to see if it’s for you.

-If you don’t have a local needlework shop that carries the stand, Needle in a Haystack online (located in California) carries it and its parts, as does Threadneedle Street in Issaquah, WA (this is where I got mine – the prices are generally a little better, and she stocks the stands and components so they ship out pretty quickly).
+If you don’t have a local needlework shop that carries the stand, Needle in a Haystack online (located in California) carries it and its parts, as does Threadneedle Street in Issaquah, WA.
+I’ve ordered from both places and they’ve arrived quickly.